 It's widely acknowledged that volunteering benefits the community, leaves you glowing at the fact you’ve done something good, and provides support and resources to those who need it most.
-But did you know that a whopping 92% of employers said relevant volunteer experience gives candidates an advantage in job interviews?
 That means that the time you helped out at a Cancer Council event would be highly relevant for that Events Manager role you applied for.

 - Volunteering demonstrates valuable personality traits.
 Volunteering tells prospective employers a great deal about who you are, aside from what they’ve learned via your resume and role-related questions during the recruitment process.